lightme-fan/hit-parade-react/readme.md

 ## Features

-- List of songs (Home page)
+- List of songs (Home page).
-- Song types
+- Song types.
-- Adding new songs
+- Adding new songs.
-- Like a song
+- Like a song.
-- Upvote and downvote a song
+- Upvote and downvote a song.
 - Buy a song.

 ## Getting started